 The Housing Act 2004 requires landlords or letting agents to give the tenant 'prescribed information' within 30 days of receiving the deposit.
-This information must relate to the Tenancy Deposit Scheme safeguarding the deposit, the compliance of the landlord or agent with the initial requirements of the Scheme; and the operation of the provisions of the Housing Act.
+This information must include details on the Tenancy Deposit Scheme safeguarding the deposit; the compliance of the landlord or agent with the initial requirements of the Scheme; and the operation of the provisions of the Housing Act.